bashtools/oc_session/README.md

 ## Requirements
 - jq for JSON parsing
+- glow for markdown rendering (install with `brew install glow` on macOS or `snap install glow` on Linux)
 - Bash shell
 - GNU date for timestamp conversion (install with `brew install coreutils` on macOS)
 - Access to ~/.local/share/opencode/storage/session/global directory